A Unique Cultural Experience Never Sensed Before. Immerse yourself in the local culture and discover the 3 most intriguing Fire Festivals of Abruzzo.

-In this small village of the province of Teramo every St Anthony’s weekend, they celebrate ‘Lu Sand’ Andonje’….Ballets, songs local folklore, local food & wine warming the cold nights.
-This is a 26y old celebration where folk music groups from all around the region come together to the town.
+In this small village of the province of Teramo every St Anthony’s weekend, the locals celebrate ‘Lu Sand’ Andonje’….Ballets, folklore songs, local food & wine are warming the cold nights.
+This is a 26 years old celebration where folk music groups from all around the region come together to the town.

 They get together and in groups, walk and sing around the village of Cermignano.
-The local association who organise this commemoration also provides the visitors with eating, drinking areas and artistic exhibitions.
-When you go there, don’t miss to eat ‘Li cillitte’ (birds), a traditional St’Anthony dessert that looks like a bird and filled with Montepulciano d’Abruzzo jam.
+The local association who organizes this commemoration also provides food, drinks and art exhibitions to the visitors.
+When you go there, don’t miss to eat ‘Li cillitte’ (birds), a traditional St.’ Anthony’s dessert, that looks like a bird and filled with Montepulciano d’Abruzzo jam.
 The best pairings is ‘cellit’ and Vino Cotto, a traditional sweet (cooked) wine from Teramo.

-One interesting fact told me by a local experienced friend is that, if you can find the oldest dressed-up St’Anthony (usually with a long beard) and you pull his beard, you are guaranteed to find your loved one.
+There is an interesting fact which was told me by my local friend is the following: if you can find the oldest dressed-up St’Anthony (usually with a long beard) and you pull his beard, you are guaranteed to find your loved one.

-These celebrations are unique opportunities for you to immerse yourself into the local culture, bond with the locals and have remarkable & touching experiences that will stay with you forever.
+These celebrations are unique opportunities for you to immerse yourself into the local culture, bond with the locals, and have such remarkable & touching experiences that will stay with you forever.

-Below I’m suggesting what could be itinerary ideas for you to discover Abruzzo as you will visit the fire festivals or on any other occasions.
+Below I’m suggesting some itinerary ideas for you to discover Abruzzo while you will visit the fire festivals or on any other occasions.

 Itinerary ideas of places to see near Fara Filiorum Petri

-- Passo Lanciano: set your nav to Majelletta and admire the fantastic sea-view directly from the ski slopes at 1650mt;
+- Passo Lanciano: set your navigation to Majelletta and admire the fantastic sea view directly from the ski slopes at 1650 mt;

 - Church of San Liberatore a Majella in the town of Serramonacesca and the Alento Gorges;